hansklav/Oberon-keyboard-tweaks/README.md

   (...)
   left* = 02X;  right* = 06X;  up* = 10X;  down* = 0EX;        (* cursor control characters *)
 ```
-Also add an export mark after this variable declaration: `Ctrl*`, for other modules to read the status of the control key.
+Also add an export mark after the following variable declaration of Input.Mod: `Ctrl*`, for other modules to read the status of the control key.

-Then insert the following code fragment (by Jörg Straube) into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
+Then insert the code fragment below (by Jörg Straube) into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
 ```
     (...)
   ELSIF ch = 18X THEN (*ctrl-x,  cut*)